kawaii-ghost/hello-world-nt-api/README.md

 ![gambar](https://user-images.githubusercontent.com/86765295/208801010-ce0c49d5-9c6c-4c4d-b470-9eb6a3be9b0d.png)

-I made this repo because I found many people asking _How to Hello World x64 Assembly using Windows System Call_ across the internet.
-And here we are :).
+I made this repo because I found many people asking _How to Hello World x64 Assembly using Windows System Call_ across the internet and here we are :).

 This program is still depend on `ntdll.dll` because NT system call number changed across version _~unlike Linux~_.

-## Some Note
+## Some Notes
 ### Calling convention
 NT System Call Calling Convention is same like the userspace.